Chinooo/kubernetes-terraform-aws/README.md

-# kubernetes-coreos-terraform-aws
+# kubernetes-terraform-aws
-Basic kubernetes cluster on aws
+Basic kubernetes cluster on aws (using consul as service discovery)